aws/aws-mysql-odbc/README.md

 ## Getting Started
 For more information on how to install and configure the AWS ODBC Driver for MySQL, please visit the [getting started page](./docs/GettingStarted.md).

+## Documentation
+Please refer to the AWS Driver's [documentation](./docs/Documentation.md) for details on how to use, build, and test the AWS Driver.
+For additional documentation, [please refer to the documentation for the open-source mysql-connector-odbc driver that the AWS ODBC Driver for MySQL is based on](https://dev.mysql.com/doc/connector-cpp/8.0/en/).

 ## Getting Help and Opening Issues
 If you encounter a bug with the AWS ODBC Driver for MySQL, we would like to hear about it.
 Please search the [existing issues](https://github.com/awslabs/aws-mysql-odbc/issues) and see if others are also experiencing the issue before opening a new issue.
 When opening a new issue, please provide: